 These characteristics indicate a false religious leader who “causes the earth and those who dwell in it to worship the first beast” (verse 12).
 This second beast is called the “false prophet” (Revelation 19:20).
 This mark or sign represents a final revival of the Roman Empire at the time of the end.
 The religious leader that supports the beast “causes” people to accept it.

-The mark represents disobedience to God
+The mark of the beast represents disobedience to God

 The mark of the beast will separate people into two groups.
 One group will accept the mark and the other group will reject it.